Tuck · Comparisons · Tuck vs Baby Monitor - Baby Cam

 Neither app is FDA cleared.
 The only FDA-cleared baby monitor on the market is Owlet's Dream Sock (De Novo Class II clearance, 2023), which monitors heart rate and oxygen — not video.

 Cloud Nanny Cam's privacy policy contains a line worth quoting in spirit: that user-uploaded text messages, photos, screenshots, videos, and other communications will be stored on the developer's servers.
-That's substantially more aggressive data collection than peer apps in this batch — C2M states 'Developer does not collect any data,' Baby Monitor 3G has no account requirement at all, and Tuck keeps recordings on-device by default.
+That's substantially more aggressive data collection than peer apps in this batch — C2M states 'Developer does not collect any data,' Baby Monitor 3G has no account requirement at all, and Tuck does not record continuous cloud video.
 If cloud-side video storage with a developer-side data-retention model is a non-starter for you, Cloud Nanny Cam is not the right pick.
 There are no publicly documented security incidents for the app as of April 2026.

 Tuck hasn't launched publicly yet (target 2026).
-Stated posture: end-to-end encryption, US data residency, no cloud video by default, voice-clone is opt-in and deletable.
+Stated posture: DTLS-SRTP encrypted media (LiveKit / WebRTC), US data residency, no continuous cloud video — only encrypted cry-moment snapshots are retained for 30 days for the morning diary, opt-out in settings.
 The privacy gap between the two apps is structural, not cosmetic.

 Choose Tuck if… choose Baby Monitor - Baby Cam if…